Seafarers’ Wages Act 2023

 Overview

-The Seafarers' Wages Bill aims to ensure that seafarers working on ships providing services between the UK and other countries receive at least the equivalent of the UK national minimum wage for their work within UK waters.
-It does this by requiring operators to declare their seafarers' pay and imposing surcharges for non-compliance.
+This bill aims to ensure that seafarers working on ships providing services between the UK and other countries receive wages equivalent to the UK national minimum wage, even if they don't qualify for it under existing laws.
+It achieves this through declarations from service operators and the imposition of surcharges for non-compliance.

 Description

-This bill applies to services carrying goods or people by ship between the UK and other countries, excluding leisure services and fishing vessels.
-It focuses on "non-qualifying seafarers"—those who don't meet the UK national minimum wage criteria solely due to not working ordinarily in the UK.
+The Seafarers' Wages Bill applies to services carrying goods or people between the UK and other countries (excluding leisure and fishing services).
+It defines "non-qualifying seafarers" as those who wouldn't receive the national minimum wage due to not working ordinarily in the UK.

 Equivalence Declarations

-Harbour authorities with significant ship traffic must request "equivalence declarations" from service operators, stating that seafarers will be paid at least the national minimum wage equivalent or that no non-qualifying seafarers will be employed.
-These declarations can be submitted before, during, or after a "relevant year" (12-month period).
+Harbour authorities with significant ship traffic must request "equivalence declarations" from service operators.
+These declarations state whether seafarers will be paid at least the national minimum wage equivalent, as determined by regulations.
+Operators face penalties for late or inaccurate declarations.

 Surcharges

-The Secretary of State can request information from operators to verify compliance, and inspectors can board ships and premises to investigate.
-Obstruction of inspectors or providing false information is an offence.
+The Secretary of State can appoint inspectors to board ships and premises to verify declarations and information.
+Obstruction of inspectors or providing false information are offenses.
+Harbour access may be denied to ships whose operators haven't paid surcharges.

 Government Spending